kalpak44/pay-app/README.md

-# pay-app -About
+# pay-app - About

-Application in django framework.
+Application is created in django framework.
 Is created based on the "Pay It Forward" movie.
-Main idea of aplication is hepling and performing tasks others members.
+Main idea of application is helping and performing tasks others members of this project.
 For each task execution you get points.
-Collect points.
-And publish your goals.
+Collect points and publish your goals.
 During the three points you can buy one goal.